aimxhaisse/gorobot/README.md

   * JSON Configuration
   * No excess flood, even upon high activity
   * Module to handle shell scripts, through a tiny API
-  * Module to offer a graphical interface through network (beginning of a real IRC client :-)
   * Statistics (activity on a channel, number of people, ...)

 ## Todo:

+  * Module to follow RSS feeds
+  * Module to offer a graphical interface through network (in progress)
   * A prompt to perform administrative tasks?
   * Automatic reconnection on timeout, kicks, ...
   * Add new features to the GO API (configuration of modules, ...)
   * Ability to autoload GO modules
-  * Improve the GUI module